Supreme Court Reports (Canada): Early 20th century

 In 1905, the Court addressed printing problems of the Supreme Court Reports by shifting to a private publishing firm.
 Private printing lasted until 1920, when the government took over publication and made the reports available on a subsidized mass subscription basis.
 By the late-1920s, the average print run for the reports was 6,500 copies, with 5,500 distributed on a subscription basis.

 In the early 1900s, the Registrar blamed delays in publication on the justices themselves, noting that he was unable to print until each judge had provided written reasons.
 It was common at this time to begin drafting written reasons after an oral judgement was made, meaning there could be a delay of weeks until the Registrar had the materials necessary to report the decision.

 The Taschereau Court continued to have problems with drafting decisions for publication.
 In The King v Stewart, the 3–1 majority dismissed the appeal and cross-appeal, but no written reasons were provided.
 In contrast Taschereau provided a detailed dissent which was reported in the Supreme Court Reports.
 Later, the Fitzpatrick Court majority in McKee v Philip provided brief reasons, while Justice Lyman Duff wrote a 14 page dissent.

 Any justice of the Court could request a decision be reported, but generally the decision to report a case was made by the Chief Justice.
 At times the Department of Justice requested the registrar to report a case, but that came with varying success.

 In 1923, the Supreme Court and Exchequer Court reports were combined into a new series called the Canada Law Reports.
 Registrar Edward Robert Cameron sought to centralize the publication of all provincial law reporters with the federal law reports, and in the late-1920s he traveled to meet various bar associations to advocate for the new system of reports.
 However, the project was not adopted.

 The Reports did suffer from some weakness.
 If a public citation series was available, the Court would use that citation in the decision, often omitting the popular Dominion Law Reports.
 Additionally, the Supreme Court Reports did not publish every decision, and in 1924, the Dominion Law Reports reported 17 decisions that were omitted from the Supreme Court Reports.

+In the early 1950s, complaints about the Supreme Court Reports came from both the public and the justices.
+The common law justices were described as "extremely dissatisfied" with the headnotes prepared by the reporters.
+The justices also sought to include counsel's arguments in the reported decisions.
+In 1956, Alan Burnside Harvey, considered one of Canada's best reporters and editor of Tremeear's Criminal Code and the Law Society of Upper Canada's Reports, was persuaded to move from Toronto to Ottawa and assume the newly created role of deputy registrar and reporter.
+Under Harvey, complaints about the Reports ended, but returned after his death in 1960.